Which Schools Offer Locomotive Engineering Training?

 Johnson County Community College

 Johnson County Community College in Overland Park, KS, offers both certificate and associate degree programs in railroad operations.
 Overall, the college has more than 50 degree and certificate programs.
-It had an enrollment of more than 20,000 students in the fall of 2012.

 The college features an Associate of Applied Science degree in railroad operations.
 This 2-year program is offered in partnership with the National Academy of Railroad Sciences (NARS) and requires 64 credit hours.
 Because of the partnership, you'll be able to take advantage of state-of-the art simulations and hands-on laboratory experiences in locomotive operation.